Mojang/EducationContent/python/lesson10/activity7.md

 ```

 ## Step 1
-Make the Agent move forward onto the gold block while breaking the melons but leaving the pumpkins alone.
+Make the Agent move forward to the gold block while breaking the melons but leaving the pumpkins alone.